Magnus-G/Process/index.md

 <div class="ref">
 <h5>References</h5>
-<a href="http://www.elezea.com/2013/05/one-ux-deliverable/">Unique Selling Points and more
+<a href="http://www.elezea.com/2013/05/one-ux-deliverable/">Unique Selling Points and more</a>
 </div>

 Framing the problem